iamkirankumaryadav/SAP/SAP ABAP.md

 - **Creating Web Applications:** Developing web-based applications that interact with SAP data.

 ### Why is ABAP Still Relevant?
-- Despite the emergence of newer technologies, ABAP remains a powerful and widely-used language for SAP development.
+- Despite the emergence of newer technologies, ABAP remains a powerful and widely used language for SAP development.
 - **Large installed base:** Millions of SAP systems worldwide rely on ABAP applications.
 - **Strong community and support:** A large and active community of ABAP developers provides extensive support and resources.
 - **Continuous evolution:** SAP is constantly updating ABAP to keep up with modern development trends and technologies.